torhve/blag/salt-cli-visualization-using-runner-and-outputter.md

 ![Blocks](http://hveem.no/ss/salt-blocks-run-2.png)

-Now that we have discovered the proble, monitor it until problem is resolved by using the *watch* command.
+Now that we have discovered the problem, monitor the load until problem is resolved by using the *watch* command.

 ![Blocks](http://hveem.no/ss/salt-blocks-run-5.png)